michaelpq/michaelpq.github.io/_posts/2016-10-23-postgres-10-wait-event-latches.markdown

      159 | ClientRead    | Client
     (5 rows)

-In which case the conclusion is plain: a lot of backends have just keep waiting for pgbench to get something to do so they ran in an idle state most of the time.
-Take this example lightly, this is not a workload that one would see in the real world, still this new tooling opens a lot of new exciting prospectives when benchmarking.
+In which case the conclusion is plain: a lot of backends have just kept waiting for pgbench to get something to do so they ran in an idle state most of the time.
+Take this example lightly, this is not a workload that one would see in the real world, still this new tooling opens a lot of new exciting prospectives when benchmarking Postgres, be it for new feature benchmark or just a product.
+And this is cross-platform, so Windows is no issue.